Malka Leifer affair: Extradition case in Israel

 Rosenbaum Communications public relations firm owner Ronen Tzur led a strategic smear campaign to block Leifer's extradition.
-Once the smear campaign was uncovered by the Yedioth Ahronoth, Leifer cut ties with Tzur; her attorney, Yehuda Freid, described the campaign as "inappropriate".
+Once the smear campaign was uncovered by Yedioth Ahronoth, Leifer cut ties with Tzur; her attorney, Yehuda Freid, described the campaign as "inappropriate".

 On 7 March 2018, the judge ruled that Leifer was to be released, while further investigation was to take place.
 She was released into the custody of Rabbi Yitzchak Dovid Grossman, who had given testimony in her favor, claiming it was a "humiliation" for her to remain in custody.
 In 2016, Grossman had also twice appeared before a court in South Africa to negotiate the release from prison of former Shuvu Banim Torah Academy school dean Rabbi Eliezer Berland, who would later confess to rape and assault.
 Grossman soon withdrew his support, and Leifer was ordered held in Israel's only women's prison until extradition proceedings were complete.
 The Jerusalem District Court then remanded Leifer and ordered a second round of psychiatric testing to see whether she was fit to stand trial for extradition.
 The court's medical committee ruled in July 2019 that the accused had faked mental illness in order to avoid extradition.

 In May 2020, the Israeli court held that Leifer was fit to stand trial for extradition to Australia, and rejected the claim of mental illness that she had been asserting since extradition proceedings were initiated in 2014.

 Leifer was extradited to Australia on 25 January 2021.

 Criminal case in Australia

 Leifer did not request bail in her first Australian court appearance and was thus remanded and remained jailed pending trial.
 Her legal team announced an intent to cross-examine accusers Dassi Erlich, Elly Saper and Nicole Meyer, and called testimony from a former Adass Israel counselor regarding emails from 2011, describing two of the accusers as motivated by financial gain.
 Leifer was nevertheless ordered to stand trial on 70 charges, including multiple counts each of rape, indecent assault, committing an indecent act with a child, and sexual penetration of a child.

 The trial, before a jury, began on 7 February 2023, and was planned to last five weeks, before Judge Mark Gamble.
 The judge imposed a gag order on the trial, restricting the media from reporting some of the details of the case.

-On 22 March 2023, both the prosecution and the defense finalized their cases in front of the court and the jury was sent to deliberate the case.
+On 22 March 2023, both the prosecution and the defense finalised their cases in front of the court and the jury was sent to deliberate the case.
 On 3 April 2023, Leifer was found guilty of the rape and indecent assault of Dassi Erlich and Elly Sapper but not guilty of abusing Nicole Meyer.